Hello, how about going back to school? …

 On the other hand, If we leave the stitches loose, we will be unable to shape them, there will be holes and this will give the fabric a neglected and uneven appearance.

-With practice we will apply the appropriate tension that will make us feel comfortable with the needle and keep regularity in our fabric.
+With practice we will apply the appropriate tension that will make us feel comfortable with the hook and keep regularity in our fabric.

 3.- Do not conceal the transitions between stitches and the color changes: